 Other sources have reported that Keeler was established after the March 1872 Lone Pine earthquake changed the location of the shoreline at Swansea.
 However, the wharf at Swansea was extended approximately 200 feet after the quake, and freighting resumed from the location.

 The real story of Keeler is that of a business rivalry between Mortimer Belshaw, prominent mine and smelter owner in Cerro Gordo, and the Owens Lake Silver-Lead Company which operated a smelter at Swansea.

 In 1873 Belshaw bought the steamship Bessie Bradie, the only steamer running in Owens Lake, and built his own wharf at the site that would become Keeler.
 The wharf was moved to bypass the smelter at Swansea, which was a crippling blow to the already-struggling Owens Lake Silver-Lead company.
 Swansea was a shell of a town when in early 1884, a summer cloudburst caused a debris flow that buried the town site.

-Through the 1870's Keeler, then known as Hawley, was merely a freighting terminal and wasn't much of a town.
+Through the 1870's Keeler (Hawley), was merely a freighting terminal and wasn't much of a town.
 That changed with the arrival of Julius Keeler in 1879.
 The mines of Cerro Gordo were experiencing a resurgence in 1880 and Keeler made plans to build ore mill and layed out a townsite.
 The mill opened in 1881 and began processing low-grade ore from the Cerro Gordo mines.

 In 1882 Keeler invested heavily in refurbishing the Bessie Brady steamship, only to have it consumed by fire shortly after the work was completed.
 This marked the end of freighting by steamer on Owens Lake.